dem108/AMLWorkshop-IotEdge-DevOps/Day1-AzureML.md

     1. Continue running the notebook and try hyperparameter tuning.
         - Set `max_concurrent_job` parameter to the maximum number of nodes in your Azure ML Compute cluster.
         - Run, monitor the Jupyter widget and Azure Portal (AML service Workspace), evaluate the results
+            > Note: Generally when you open the Notebook, you can see the last run results of the code cells, but Jupyter widget results are not shown.
+So in order to review last Widget run status without running the experiment again, you should find and load the run before using the widget.
+Sample notebook to do this is [here](https://github.com/dem108/AMLWorkshop-IotEdge-DevOps/blob/master/notebooks/Check-Jupyter-widget-for-a-specific-run.ipynb).
     1. Stop here.
 You may continue and deploy to ACI, but we will cover this in the afternoon.

 - **13:00-14:50 Distributed training with Horovod on AML Compute, explore AML Workspace.**